lukejagodzinski/meteor-astronomy-behaviors/README.md

 ### NestedSet

-The NestedSet behavior is responsible for creating tree structures withing collection.
+The NestedSet behavior is responsible for creating tree structures within collection.
 You can read more about Nested Sets on the [Wikipedia](http://en.wikipedia.org/wiki/Nested_set_model).
 Behavior provides only one method `getNode` that returns node object that takes care of all tree management.
 It has many methods but you will use only few of them.

 `getDoc`